 Working with the fiscal agent, the board will regularly review expenditure rates and service levels to ensure funds are being spent effectively to serve customers and meet desired expenditure rates.
 As previously mentioned, at the start of each program year the Board will establish a goal for the amount of funding that is spent directly on customers to assist them financially with costs related to their attendance and completion of education, training, and employment preparation activities.
 Progress toward meeting this goal will be reviewed by the Board as a part of the financial report given by the fiscal agent each Board meeting.
-This direct client costs expenditure goal is based on available funds and is typically 28-32% of program expenditures each program year.
+This direct client costs expenditure goal is based on available funds for each program year.